abinit/abinit/doc/tutorial/gstore.md

 Clearly, this is rarely what you actually want: not all these transitions are needed to compute the final physical properties.
 However, ABINIT cannot (yet) read your mind, so you must **explicitly** specify the band ranges in the input file.

-The most basic variable is [[gstore_brange]], which defines the range of the $m$ and $n$ indices (for each spin channel when [[nsppol]] = 2).
+The most basic variable is [[gstore_brange]], which defines the range of **both** the $m$ and $n$ indices for each spin [[nsppol]] channel.

+[[gstore_brange]] gives you full control over the bands to include and should be included when you need all the e-ph matrix elements connecting **all** $\kk$ and $\kq$ states inside a band range as, for instance, in polaron calculations.

-[[gstore_brange]] gives you full control over the bands to include, but it is not always the most convenient option — especially when the relevant contributions to the physical properties come from transitions located within an energy window around the Fermi level (as in metals) or from windows starting at the band edges in semiconductors.
+In the case of metals or transport properties in semiconductors, the relevant contributions to the physical properties come from transitions located within an energy window around the Fermi level (as in metals) or from windows starting at the band edges in semiconductors.
-In this case, it is much easier to filter bands using an energy range defined by [[gstore_erange]].
+In this case, it is much easier to filter bands automaticall using an input energy range defined by [[gstore_erange]].

 !!! important

     [[gstore_erange]] is not compatible with [[gstore_brange]].

+There are however other applications in which we want to filter $\kk$-points and have a different range of bands for the $\psi_\nk$ and $\psi_\mkq$ states entering the e-ph matrix elements.

+In ZPR calculations of the (fundamental) band gap, for instance, the $\kk$-points and the $n$ index can be restricted to the band edges that are automatically detected from the KS energies of the WFK file.
+The $m$ index, on the contrary, should cover a much large band range to account for empty states in the summation while the $\qq$-points should cover the full BZ or an appropriate irreducible wedge as discussed below.

 Finally, the [[gstore_kfilter]] variable allows you to apply an additional level of filtering directly on the electronic states.
 As before, the most appropriate choice for this option depends strongly on the specific physical property you intend to compute.